dywisor/kernelconfig/doc/rst/userguide.rst

 -H <file>, --hwdetect <file>

-    Enable hardware detection and read detected hardware from a file created by `hwcollector`_.
+    Enable hardware detection and read the information from a *hwinfo* file as created by `hwcollector`_.

     Disables any other hardware detection,
     in particular ``hwdetect`` instructions in the `\[options\]`_ section